BenMorel/mysql-replication-check/README.md

 ## Compatibility

-This tool has been tested with MySQL 5.7, but should work equally well with any MYSQL 5 version.
+This tool has been tested with MySQL 5.7, but should work equally well with any MySQL 5 version.
 Please open an issue if you find out that it doesn't.
 It works equally well with all types of replication: `STATEMENT`, `ROW` and `MIXED`, and all storage engines.

 ## Download